falue/waldo/docs/docs.md

 ```

-## Listing of project folders
+## Listing of project details
 ```
 waldo ls [-p PROJECT_NAME] [--bt_only]
 ```
-List evey project (or a specific one with [-p PROJECT_NAME]) and every channel and their details.
+Lists a specific project with [-p PROJECT_NAME] and every channel of it and their details.
+Points out difficulties like multiple use of servo_pin, missing files or config data.
+Omit [-p PROJECT_NAME] to get prompted var options.
 Only prints projects which are defined as buttons with option [--bt_only]
-Point out difficulties like multiple use of servo_pin, missing files or config data.
-`°DOF` is an attempt to calculate the physical 'degrees of freedom' of the servo, assuming maximal movement of 180°.
-Visualize range of used servo degrees (approximation).
-Prints `↹` when map_min and map_max are reversed.
-Displays button key on top right if project has set one in the main config file.

 Example output:
 ```